Email infrastructure built for AI agents, not adapted from human email

 Does the MCP server apply the same oversight controls as the REST API?

 Yes.
 The MCP server is an adapter over the same REST API.
 When an MCP-connected agent calls the send_email tool, it goes through the same server-side oversight checkpoint as a direct API call.
-The oversight_mode configured on the mailbox applies regardless of whether the agent is using the REST API, Python SDK, or MCP server.
+The oversight_mode configured on the mailbox applies regardless of whether the agent is using the REST API or the MCP server.

 How do we handle data residency or retention requirements?